omnichromia/morimens-volunteer-coordination/README.md

 4. Do your thing!
 When you're ready, save the file as .xlsx (or UTF-8 .csv).
 > Don't worry about what the file looks like.
 As long as it contains the unmodified KEY column, you can include or exclude anything else.
 > Deleting rows is fine as well. **All I need is KEY and your contributions.**
-6. **RENAME your file**, so that it's not exactly the same as the file you started with.
-Specifics don't matter.
+6. **RENAME your file**, at least to remove MAIN from it, so as to avoid confusion.
+Other specifics don't matter.
 7. Upload your file to the same exact folder you downloaded the original from, and I'll handle the rest!